Header image (Charactron)

 Due at the beginning of session 07.

 R.P.
 Draper says that concrete poetry “is the creation of verbal artefacts which exploit the possibilities, not only of sound, sense and rhythm—the traditional fields of poetry—but also of … the two-dimensional space of letters on the printed page.”
-Imagine a concrete poetry that also exploits the possibilities of computation.
+Imagine a concrete poetry that also exploits the possibilities of computation (by, e.g., algorithmically placing words on the page).
 Make use of the in-class example code or other computational tools.

 Some inspiration: